 - Orangutan selfies

 By raising awareness and boycotting places that offer cruel wildlife activities we are making an impact in the animal entertainment industry!

 By the way, the best alternative for all cruel wildlife attractions is to visit places like national parks.
-There you have the chance to observe and enjoy those animals in their natural habitat.
+There you have the chance to observe and enjoy wildlife in their natural habitat.